maylis-j/SCONet/README.md

 # SCONet

-This repository will contain the code for SCONet (Segmentation Convolutional Occupancy Network) which is currently under review for ISBI 2025.
+This repository will contain the code for SCONet (Segmentation Convolutional Occupancy Network).